 - Shorter development timelines!
 Mobile sites enable us to allow for easy updating.
 Unlike apps, users don’t need to accept or install any updates.

 - Lower development costs!
 Money talks and mobile sites are typically less expensive to build because they use a single coding language (HTML).

 - The web is open for all!
 Mobile sites require no approvals, revenue sharing, or marketplaces.

 - Tracking is simpler.
 Google Analytics and Conversion Tracking can extend to your mobile site, instead of installing a software development kit.

 What about Accelerated Mobile Pages (AMP)?

 AMP is very strict in how pages are structured.

 BMW.com uses AMP for both its desktop and mobile website, which makes it easy for them to achieve the best performance (and user experience) online.

 - Accelerated mobile pages don’t let extension mechanisms block page rendering.
-AMP pages support extensions for things like lightboxes, Instagram embeds, tweets and more.
+AMP pages support extensions like lightboxes, Instagram embeds, tweets, and more.

-- Limitations on stylesheets (CSS): Using the Bootstrap framework may only be an option if the stylesheet is reduced to under 50KB in total.
+- Limitations on stylesheets (CSS): Using the Bootstrap framework may only be an option if the stylesheet is reduced to under 50KB.
 It is highly recommended to use Basscss, an atomic CSS library with a bunch of utility and responsive classes, which is already included with AMP pages.
 Read more: Better Engage Users with Accelerated Mobile Pages

 —Homepage and Site Navigation